ridoweb/blog.bkp33/_posts/2022-04-04-demystify-iothub-sdk.md

 Console.WriteLine($"Telemetry sent with pubAck: {pubAck.ReasonCode}" );
 ```

->Note: To verify the telemetry has been set, use the Azure CLI `az iot hub monitor-events -n <your-hub>`
+To verify the telemetry has been received by hub use the Azure CLI

+`az iot hub monitor-events -n <your-hub>`

 ## Implement Commands